 Estimated density of Northern shrimp in the Disko Bay/Vaigat region has always been very high compared to the offshore areas (Tab.5).
-This year the density estimate for Inshore area is the above the long term average.
-For the
+This year the density estimate for Disko/Vaigat is 9, 97 tons/km2 and the average density is 7.03 tons/km2 in the time period 1991-2010.